Nana Okada: 2020–2023: YouTube channels, solo activities, departure from STU48 & AKB48

 In July 2021, Okada launched her individual YouTube channel and announced that she has joined the Avex Asunaro talent agency with the goal of expanding her solo activities.
 These include appearances in the television drama Stolen Love, High School Teacher (2021) and a stage play adaptation of Magi (2022).
 She also held her second solo concert in commemoration of her decade in the entertainment industry, titled "Starting Over" in English, on July 3, 2022 at the Hitomi Memorial Hall in Tokyo with an additional performance scheduled for July 10 at the Kanagawa Kenmin Hall, which would also be livestreamed.
 During the concert, she performed the first song for which she wrote all the lyrics, titled "Kono Yo Kara Boku Dake ga Kieru Koto ga Dekitara".

 Okada wrote the lyrics for Bangkok-based group BNK48's 12th single "Believers" (2022).
 She had previously contributed lyrics for BNK48 and its sister group CGM48, based in Chiang Mai.
 Yuiri Murayama would produce the choreography for the single.

-On November 7, 2022, coinciding with her 25th birthday, Okada announced her first solo national tour which would take place from January to February 2023, with eight shows in seven prefectures.
+On November 7, 2022, coinciding with her 25th birthday, Okada announced her first solo national tour, titled "Timeless Flag", which would take place from January to February 2023, with eight shows in seven prefectures.
 Following reports published by Shūkan Bunshun alleging that she and actor Hiroki Ino were in a relationship, on November 23, 2022, Okada announced that she was leaving AKB48.
-Her farewell concert would take place on April 1, 2023 at the Kanagawa Kenmin Hall.
+Her farewell concert took place on April 1, 2023, at the Kanagawa Kenmin Hall, followed by her final performance at the AKB48 Theater in Akihabara the next day.

+2023–present: Solo debut

+Okada's solo debut album, titled Asymmetry, was released on November 7, the same day as her twenty-sixth birthday.
+All the lyrics were written by her, and the Blu-ray bonus content included footage from the "Starting Over" and "Timeless Flag" concerts.